 Deep Vein Thrombosis Treatment

-DVT is usually treated with blood-thinning medication prevent more clots and to prevent the clot from traveling to the lung and causing a pulmonary embolism:
+DVT is usually treated with anticoagulants, often called blood thinners.
+These are medications that prevent more clots and help prevent the clot from traveling to the lung and causing a pulmonary embolism:

-- Warfarin (Coumadin) is a pill that thins the blood.
+- Warfarin is a pill that helps prevent the blood from clotting.
 It may take a few days to work.
-The dose is different for each person, and blood clotting must be checked often since diet, activity, and other drugs can affect warfarin.
+It is usually started along with heparin, low molecular weight heparin or fondaparinux to give it time to become effective.
+The other medicine is then stopped once the warfarin starts to work.
+The dose is different for each person, and a blood clotting test must be checked often since diet, activity, and other drugs can affect warfarin.